Berrysoft/msys-git-for-windows/README.md

 # `mingw-w64-git-sizer`
 It builds from source, and installs to `libexec/git-core`.

+# `mingw-w64-git-smash`
+No documents because the author is [working](https://github.com/anthraxx/git-smash/issues/1) on it.

 # `mingw-w64-git-warp-time`
 A tool fixes timestamps.
 The version is postfixed.